Nominations are open for the Spring 2024 ETHOS Fellows Program!

-- Introduces faculty, staff, and students to the values underlying the University's Shared Values Initiative
+- Introduces faculty, staff, and graduate students to Ohio State's new Shared Values

-- Invites discussion of the significance and application of those values in their work, and
+- Invites discussion of the values and their application in fellows' work

-- Empowers participants to develop further values-based events or projects in their home units
+- Empowers participants to develop values-based events or projects in their home units

-Participants must commit to advancing values-based efforts in their colleges, departments, or other units, by hosting discussions, events, or other projects.
+Participants are encouraged to pursue values-based efforts in their colleges, departments, or other units, by hosting discussions, events, or other projects.
 Completion of the program will result in a $500 project fund, consultation from CEHV to initiate efforts, and ongoing collaboration among fellows facilitated by CEHV.

-The ETHOS Fellows Program is open to faculty, staff, and students interested in advancing values-based decisioning-making in their units or organizations.
-Sessions will be led by ETHOS Fellows Program coordinator Lavender McKittrick-Sweitzer and CEHV Director Piers Turner, with guest presenters.
+The ETHOS Fellows Program is open to faculty, staff, and graduate students interested in advancing values-based decisioning-making in their units or organizations.
+Sessions will be led by CEHV Associate Director Aaron Yarmel.